angelozerr/tern-aui2.0.x/README.md

 In order for Tern to load the tern-aui2.0.x plugin once it is installed, you must include `aui2.0.x` in the `plugins` section of your [Tern configuration file][tern-config].
 The configuration file can be either a file named `.tern-project` in your project's root directory, or `.tern-config` in your home directory.

-You must also explicitly disable the default `doc_comment` plugin, which will interfere with tern-aui2.0.x.

 Here is a minimal example `.tern-project` configuration file: